A webcam is an indispensable part of a streamer’s arsenal. Generally, streams that include a “face cam” tend to be more popular.

 After all, the face cam will only take up a minor fraction of the screen, so in this regard, the difference in quality between a 720p and a 2160p webcam will be negligible at best.
 Not to mention that streaming in 4K is very resource-intensive, so you’re unlikely to be using the webcam’s full capabilities any time soon.
 On top of that, we’ve already mentioned that it’s not all about on-paper resolution and megapixels, and a quality 720p webcam can actually look better than a cheaply-made 1080p one.

-At the end of the day, we’d say that either 720p or 1080p will do fine for streaming or vlogging, while the Logitech BRIO i.e. the only 4K webcam available at the moment, will only catch the eye of those who have extra cash to burn and want to have a more future-proof webcam.
+At the end of the day, we’d say that either 720p or 1080p will operate just fine for streaming or vlogging, while the Logitech BRIO i.e. the only 4K webcam available at the moment, will only catch the eye of those who have extra cash to burn and want to have a more future-proof webcam.

 The Microphone – Is it Relevant?